scylladb/sphinx-scylladb-theme/README.rst

 Installation
 ------------

-To add the toolchain to your project, see the `Getting Started <https://sphinx-theme.scylladb.com/stable/getting-started/index.html>`_ section of our docs.
+To add the toolchain to a ScyllaDB project, see the `Getting Started <https://sphinx-theme.scylladb.com/stable/getting-started/index.html>`_ section of our docs.

 Usage
 -----